Optimizing Use of Non-traditional Waters, Drought Proofing the Electricity System and Improving Snowpack Prediction

 Water and Energy Solutions for California

-3) characterization of snowpack and snowmelt: results are ongoing and information sharing continues; the real-time snow-water-equivalent diagnostic models for the hydropower plants were completed.
+3) Characterization of snowpack and snowmelt: results are ongoing and information sharing continues; the real-time snow-water-equivalent diagnostic models for the hydropower plants was completed.

 This project funds research to reduce the stress on current water infrastructure in California.
 Research includes: (1) development of high-volume water recovery desalination processes for non-traditional waters, (2) characterizing the potential for non-traditional water use in California, (3) development of recycled water scenarios for use electricity generators and direct potable reuse(DPR) to offset other water sources, and (4) improving the characterization of California's snowpack.

 Implementation of project recommendations in the study could provide lower energy costs associated with the treatment of non-traditional waters.